Port of Lisbon

 Denser military docks are beyond a headland to the south-east – Lisbon Naval Base, long colloquially synonymous with Alfeite, a slightly wider, once royally-owned, district.

 History

 There are data on human presence in the Tagus estuary since prehistory.
-Probably the Phoenicians were in this area in the 12th Century BC and they would create a commercial port in the north margin of the River Tagus.
+Probably the Phoenicians were in this area in the 12th century BC and they would create a commercial port in the north margin of the River Tagus.
 In 205 BC, the city (known as Olissippo) was conquered by the Romans.
-In the 5th Century the Suebi conquered the area, followed by the Visigoths.
+In the 5th century the Suebi conquered the area, followed by the Visigoths.
 In AD 714, the Moors conquered Lisbon, expanding the port with their Mediterranean and Atlantic trades.

+During Alfonso III's reign and the Age of Exploration, Lisbon became a major hub.
+The capital was also moved from Coimbra to Lisbon.

+Beyond the 1600s, La Casa da Guine e Mina, a customhouse, was established.
+This customhouse managed overseas trade.
+Because of this, the city began to attract merchants from abroad, such as cities and regions like Genoa, Flanders, and Mallorca.

+In the 1700s it became a major slave-trading center.
+Also during this era, in 1755, a devastating earthquake struck Lisbon.

 Manuel Antunes Frasquilho was President of the Port of Lisbon Administration (APL), from 2005 to 2009, during which he implemented the Plano Estratégico do Porto de Lisboa (Strategic Plan for the Port of Lisbon), a massive long term modernization and development plan, aimed at increasing port traffic, efficiency, and accessibility.
-Frasquilh was elected President of the RETE – Association for the Collaboration between Ports and Cities in 2005.
+Frasquilho was elected President of the RETE – Association for the Collaboration between Ports and Cities in 2005.